darkn3rd/script-tut/scriptbox/ubuntu.md

 ## Ubuntu 12.04.5 LTS (Precise Pangolin)

+Checking for the current version of Ubuntu that is running.

 ```bash
 $ lsb_release -a 2> /dev/null | grep Description | cut -d$'\t' -f2
 Ubuntu 12.04 LTS